lee2sman/now/README.md

 # THEN

+## July 2021

+Built [minilog](https://tildegit.org/exquisitecorp/minilog), a tiny CLI journaling program intended for shorter notes on what I'm doing, to look back in future years.
+It's a very simple fish shell script.

 ## June 2021

 [A Throw of the Text](https://taper.badquar.to/6/throw_of_the_text.html) is in the current edition of Taper, the online literary magazine for small computational pieces, published by Bad Quarto.
 "Each of the poems in Taper #6 is licensed as free software for you to use, study, modify, and share however you like."